Gandaove/AES_cipherBook/README.md

 ## Defects && Improvements

-For definitely, even through I have some innovation on opinions, the whole program still need to improve.
+For definitely, even through I have some innovation opinions, the whole program still need to improve.
 Well, I have to admit that's a project of impulse. v1.0 took only 4 days.

 1. Too reliance on Python modules.
 I could join more original functions.
 2. ~~The structure of project is cumbersome, could be more optimization.~~